 On Jan.
-1, Colorado becomes the first place anywhere in the world to allow legal marijuana sales to anybody over 21 for any purpose.
-You have questions about how it will work?
-Here are 64 answers (See what we did there?
-No?
-Keep reading.) to commonly asked questions.
+1, 2014, Colorado became the first place anywhere in the world to allow legal marijuana sales to anybody over 21 for any purpose.
+You have questions about how it works?
+Here are 64 answers to commonly asked questions.

-Answer: Marijuana is actually legal now in Colorado.
-Since the voter-approved Amendment 64 (ah, there it is) went into effect on Dec.
+Answer: Marijuana has actually been legal in Colorado.
+Since the voter-approved Amendment 64 went into effect on Dec.
 10, 2012, it has been legal for anyone 21 and over to use marijuana or possess up to an ounce of marijuana for any purpose — even if it is just, as Rolling Stone magazine has put it, “for getting high purposes.”
 Marijuana possession and use by people under 21 who aren’t medical-marijuana patients remains against the law.

-A: New Year’s Day is the first day that marijuana can be sold to anyone over 21 at specially licensed stores.
+A: New Year’s Day was the first day that marijuana could be sold to anyone over 21 at specially licensed stores.
 Though marijuana use, possession and sales remain illegal under federal law, nowhere else in the world has pot sales this legal, not even Amsterdam.

 Q: So, where can I buy weed?

 A: We here at The Cannabist and The Denver Post have created an interactive map that charts out the state’s medical dispensaries and recreational shops.

 A: Basically, you walk into a store, show your ID and make your purchase.
 It’s a lot like a liquor store.

 A: The state has approved licenses for stores from Telluride to Alma to Garden City.
 But the vast majority of recreational marijuana stores, at least initially, are in Denver.
 Lots of other big cities — like Colorado Springs — have banned the stores.
 Other cities, including Boulder and Aurora, took a while to get moving.